BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 > Note that once the payload is decrypted, the user can inspect the memory of the program to find the source code of the secret feature.
 They will likely and rightfully leak the code as well as the passphrase, so the feature won't be secret anymore.
 That's why you should use these techniques only for the hardest easter eggs, those you expect to be discovered years after the release of the game.

-And what happens if we don't use the correct passphrase?
-In our case, because we use `GCM`, decryption will fail and throw an exception, so we don't risk executing garbage code.
+Alright, but what happens if we decrypt with the wrong passphrase?
+Well no secret for you then!
+Because we use `GCM`, decryption will fail and throw an exception.
+That way we don't risk executing garbage code.

 ### Execution